top of page

 Painting About Emperor Zhao Kuangyin Playing Football "Cu Ju" with Zhao Guangyi and Other Officials, Drawn By Su Hanchen of the Song Dynasty, Copied By Qian Xuan (1239 — 1299) - Shanghai Museum

-Shifted Power of the Song Empire
+Shifts in Power within the Song Empire

-But he preserved and developed the existing land of Song well and promoted more numbers of civil officials selected from the Imperial Examination.
+However, he preserved and developed the existing land of Song well and promoted more numbers of civil officials selected from the Imperial Examination.

 Besides being an ordinary general and monarch, Zhao Guangyi was not quite a good brother, based on things that happened under his reign.